ChiyukiRuon/maid_mana_source/README_EN.md

 [简体中文](README.md) | English

-> This project is currently under development.

 This is a crossover mod between [Touhou Little Maid (TLM)](https://github.com/TartaricAcid/TouhouLittleMaid) and [Ars Nouveau](https://github.com/baileyholl/Ars-Nouveau).
-It adds a new maid profession called "Mana Source", allowing your maid to charge Source Jars for you.
+It adds a new maid task called "Mana Source", allowing your maid to charge Source Jars for you.

 ---